-Thank you to everyone who has reached out to me about labral tear hip surgery here on the blog and on Instagram / Facebook.
+Thank you to everyone who has reached out to me about labral tear hip surgery here and hip arthroscopy recovery on the blog and on Instagram / Facebook.
 It seems like there are a lot of us with torn labrums who are seeking relief.

 My right hip labrum tear was diagnosed in the fall of 2017 and I had surgery at Massachusetts General Hospital (MGH) in April 2018.
 I also have a tear in my left hip labrum, but have not had surgery on that side yet.
 Now that I am one year out from hip labrum surgery on my right side, was it worth it?

 I’ll recap my whole journey in this post, and offer my experience with labral tear surgery.
-Along with the history of my diagnosis and recovery, I also offer a bunch of tips about hip surgery preparation and recovery.
-I honestly had not idea what to expect after hip labral tear surgery, so I really hope this helps answer a few questions you might have.
+Along with the history of my diagnosis and recovery, I also offer a bunch of tips about hip surgery preparation and hip arthroscopy recovery.
+I honestly had no idea what to expect after my own surgery, so I really hope this helps answer a few questions you might have.

 More links to more specific articles about my hip labrum surgery and recovery: